noahehall/theBookOfNoah/architecture/frameworks/staruml.md

   - top level element stored as a single file `.mdj`
   - stores multiple models/views of the a software system
   - should be organized as a set of UMLModels, UMLPAckages or UMLSubsystems

-  - components
-    - templates
+### templates
   - UML Minimal
     - single model with uml standard profilie
   - UML conventional
     - use case model, analysis model, design model, implementation model, deployment model
   - 4+1 view model
     - pilippe kruchtens 4+1 architectural view model
     - describes the architecture of software intensive systems bsed on the use of multiple, current views
       - logical view
         - concerned with the functionality that the system provides to end users
           - class diagrams, state diagrams
       - processs view
         - deals with the dynamic aspects of the system, explains the system processes and how thhey communicate and focuses on the runtimem behavior of the system
         - main concerns
           - concurrency
           - distribution
           - integrators
           - performance
           - scalability
         - diagrams
           - activity diagram
       - development view
         - illustrates a system from a pogrammers perspective and is concerned with softwaare management
         - aka implementation view
         - diagrams
           - uses the component diagram to describe system components
           - uses the package diagrams to represent development
       - physical view
         - depicts the system from a systems engineers point of view
         - concerned with the topology of software components on the physical layer as well as the physical connections between these components
           - aka deployment view
           - diagrams
             - deployment diagram
       - scenarios
         - aka use case view
         - description of an architecture is illustrated using a small szet of use cases (scenarios) which become the fifth view
         - describe sequences of interactions between objects and between processes
         - used to identify architectural elements and to illustrate and validate the architecture design
         - serve as a starting point for tests of an architecture prototype
   - rational
     - approach of rational rose tool
   - data model
     - a simple data modeling project

+### model explorer
+  - shows all models in the current diagram
+  - click a model to view the models properties
+    - stereotype
+    - visibility
+    - isAbstract
+    - isFinalSpecialization
+    - isLeaf
+    - isActive

+### editors

 # workflows
   - gotchas